Middle Eastern Studies

 Prerequisite Coursework: None.

 There is no prerequisite coursework, but students are encouraged to take lower-level introductory courses in some of the related disciplines.
-Such courses serve as background for the major and may meet prerequisites for more advanced courses in the major.
+Such courses serve as background for the major.
 Students are encouraged to begin the study of Arabic or Hebrew early, and to take any culture and history courses that relate to the Middle East.

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .